DanScott2150/StateDroneLaw/wp-content/plugins/advanced-ads/readme.txt

 Would you like to know if there is a certain feature, what the optimized setup would be, or how to implement your client’s demands?
 Just [open a thread in the forum](https://wordpress.org/support/plugin/advanced-ads#new-post)!

 Based on my experience as a publisher with millions of monthly served ads, I've developed this ad management plugin for WordPress when no other solution offered testing and optimization features.
 It allowed us to grow to 100 MM monthly ad impressions.
-Benefit from this knowledge and monetize your website today!
+Benefit from this knowledge about advertising and monetize your website today!

 [Full Feature List](https://wpadvancedads.com/features/).